Hello and welcome to the podcast of Lotus Eaters episode 1236.

 Yep.

-In which they suddenly lose the capability to understand any and all basic concepts.
+The left displays what I call spontaneous retardation syndrome, in which they suddenly lose the capability to understand any and all basic concepts.

 For an example, look at Carl's video about Adam Ruins Everything.

-buggers rule in response the name of which i took from a colleague's quote in the police in essence you treat people with good faith and act reasonably until they demonstrate that they themselves aren't at which point you dismiss them utterly and ignore any protests or complaints, no matter how reasonable.
+In essence, you treat people with good faith and act reasonably until they demonstrate that they themselves aren't, at which point you dismiss them utterly and ignore any protests or complaints, no matter how reasonable.

-Once they cross that threshold you tell them you're playing silly buggers, I'm not playing this game.
+Once they cross that threshold, you tell them, you're playing silly buggers, I'm not playing this game.

-It sets a clear boundary and halts bad faith actors as well as highlighting them as a problem to everyone else.
+It sets a clear boundary and halts bad faith actors, as well as highlighting them as a problem to everyone else.

-Yeah, I agree with that completely.
+Yeah, no, I agree with that completely.

-Just don't engage with that.
+Just don't engage with it.

-Yeah, that's quite reasonable.
+Yeah, that was quite reasonable.

 Any more?

-All right, shall we get on with the written comments on the website?
+Shall we get on with the written comments on the website?

-Have we got any more rumble rants?
+Have we got any more Rumble Rants?

 It doesn't look like any more have come in.